ssarangi/ssarangi.github.io/_posts/2017-04-15-UdacitySelfDrivingCar_BehaviorCloning.md

 ![alt text][sample_data_distribution]

 ### Training Data from Manual Training
+![alt text][training_data]

+The image above shows the training data which is generated from the simulator.
+All the 3 images from the left, right and center are shown here.
 ### Dataset Augmentation

 Data Augmentation is a big part of the experiments we carry out with this project.
 Although,